Machine-Learning-Enhanced Entanglement Detection Under Noisy Quantum Measurements: Computational Study

 In this section we outline the objectives and structure of our proposed SVM algorithm for ROEW, highlighting its innovations and contributions to existing methodologies.
 Our aim is to present an algorithm that provides hyperplanes such that the separable region lies within the intersection of these hyperplanes.

-\section{Computational study}
+\section{Computational Study}

-To evaluate the effectiveness of the proposed method, we conducted a series of experiments by varying the training data ratio.
-Specifically, we examined model performance across four different training/testing splits (0.2, 0.4, 0.6, and 0.8) and a range of $\alpha$ values from 0.55 to 0.95.
-The results are summarized in Tables~\ref{tab:test}, reporting accuracy, precision, and F1-score respectively.
+To evaluate the effectiveness of the proposed method, we conducted a comprehensive set of experiments by varying both the proportion of training data and the confidence level parameter~$\alpha$.
+Specifically, model performance was assessed across four training/testing splits: 20\%, 40\%, 60\%, and 80\% of the data used for training, with the remaining portion reserved for testing.

-We tested four different training/testing splits: 20\%, 40\%, 60\%, and 80\% of the data used for training, with the remainder used for testing.
-For each split, we evaluated the model using values of $\alpha$ ranging from 0.55 to 0.95.
-The metrics used to evaluate the model include accuracy (Table~\ref{tab:accuracy}), precision (Table~\ref{tab:precision}), and F1-score (Table~\ref{tab:f1}).
+For each data split, we systematically varied $\alpha$ in the range of 0.55 to 0.95.
+This parameter represents the confidence level, which controls the model's decision threshold—higher values of $\alpha$ enforce stricter criteria for classification, potentially improving precision at the cost of recall.

-As shown in the results, the proposed method demonstrates excellent generalization capabilities, even when trained on a relatively small portion of the dataset.
-For example, with only 20\% of the data used for training and $\alpha = 0.8$, the model achieved an accuracy of 0.9965, a precision of 0.993, and an F1-score of 0.9965.
-In many cases, especially Split $\geq 0.4$, the model reaches near-perfect performance across all three metrics.
+The performance of the proposed model was evaluated using three widely adopted classification metrics: accuracy, precision, and F1-score.
+The results, corresponding to different confidence levels ($\alpha$) and varying proportions of training data, are comprehensively summarized in Table~\ref{tab:1}.

-These results clearly indicate that the method is not only accurate but also highly data-efficient.
-It requires significantly less training data to achieve performance.
-This makes it a valuable approach in practical scenarios where labeled data is limited, expensive, or time-consuming to collect.
+Overall, the experimental results confirm the effectiveness and robustness of the proposed method across a wide range of confidence levels and training data ratios.
+Notably, the method maintains high accuracy, precision, and F1-score even when trained on a small fraction of the dataset, demonstrating its ability to generalize well with limited supervision.

-To assess the discriminative ability of the classification model, the Receiver Operating Characteristic (ROC) curve was constructed using the predicted probabilities alongside the actual class labels.
-The ROC curve depicts the relationship between the true positive rate (sensitivity) and the false positive rate (1 - specificity) across different classification thresholds.
-The model consistently demonstrated a high true positive rate while maintaining a low false positive rate.
-The area under the ROC curve (AUC) was computed as 0.91, reflecting excellent overall classification performance.
-These results, illustrated in Figure \ref{c:1}, indicate that the model effectively differentiates between entangled and separable states over a wide range of decision thresholds.
+Such performance suggests that the approach is particularly well-suited for real-world applications where access to large-scale annotated datasets is restricted.
+By reducing the dependency on extensive training data, the method offers a practical and scalable solution for data-scarce environments.

 Figure \ref{c:2} illustrates the F1 score values across different confidence levels when 20\% of the data was used for training.
 As shown in the figure, the F1 score improves progressively with increasing confidence levels.